PyHDI/flipSyrup/pages.md

 [Pyverilog](http://shtaxxx.github.io/Pyverilog/)
 - Python-based Hardware Design Processing Toolkit for Verilog HDL
-- Used as basic code analyser and generator
+- Used as basic code analyser and generator in PyCoRAM

 License